 The book is intended to promote a wider understanding for all New Zealanders of the structure and complexities of charity law.

-Please note that the law has continued to evolve since this book was published, including in relation to how charitable purposes that are “Other purposes beneficial to the community” are assessed, and to political purposes.
+Please note that the law has continued to evolve since this book was published, including how charitable purposes that are “Other purposes beneficial to the community” are assessed, and regarding political purposes.
 You can read more about the current law on this website.

 The legal concept of ‘charitable purpose’ is a complex concept embedded in section 5(1) of the Charities Act 2005.
 It has evolved through more than 400 years of case law, since the Statute of Charitable Uses came into effect in England in 1601.
 Judges’ decisions continue to shape the meaning of ‘charitable purpose’ in New Zealand.